Nutrition and weight changes that signal trouble

 Why It Happens

-The reasons are often layered and complicated.
+The reasons are almost always layered.
 Your parent might have difficulty shopping.
 They can't carry bags.
 The store feels overwhelming.
 Online shopping is confusing.
 They might have difficulty cooking because of arthritis in their hands or because standing at the stove hurts their back or because their vision makes reading a recipe impossible.
 They might have difficulty chewing or swallowing.
 They might have dentures that don't fit well anymore.
 They might have a dental problem they haven't addressed.
 They might be on medications that affect taste or appetite.

 Sometimes it's depression.
-Depression is deep in how it drains the will to do anything, even things necessary for survival.
+Depression drains the will to do anything, even things necessary for survival.
 The fridge is full but your parent doesn't want to eat.
 Food tastes like nothing.
 They don't see the point.
 It takes too much energy.
 They'd rather sleep.
 The depression makes everything feel pointless, and eating falls into that category.

 How to Distinguish

 Normal aging includes some changes in appetite and eating patterns.
 Your parent might eat less because they need fewer calories.
 They might prefer smaller meals.
 They might find that late dinners make it hard to sleep.
-They might move away from foods they used to love for no specific reason.
-This is aging.
 The weight might stay stable or go down slowly over years.
 Energy might decrease but it's manageable.
 They can still do the things that matter to them.

 The key is looking at the whole picture.
 One isolated change might be nothing.
 Your parent eats less, but they have energy and they're social and they seem fine.
 That's probably fine.
 Your parent eats less, loses weight, has no energy, doesn't want to see people, and you notice they're struggling with basic tasks.
 That's something that needs attention.